blue-company/ia-geral-blue/README.md

 ## Run Locally / Self-Hosting

-Subzero can be self-hosted on your own infrastructure.
+Agent0 can be self-hosted on your own infrastructure.
 Follow these steps to set up your own instance.

 ### Requirements